Heterogeneity Analysis with Heterogeneous Treatments: Extensions and Special Cases

 Second, the framework also relates to the causal decomposition of group disparities in \citeA{Yu2025NonparametricDisparities} when grouping all treatments together ($a(T) = 1$).
 The paper considers a setting with $\ta = \mathcal{T} = \{0,1\}$ such that $e_{ta}(\cdot) = e_{t}(\cdot)$ and $P(T\in\mathcal{T}_a | X\in \xg) = 1$.
-The decomposed estimand reads $E[Y|X \in \xg] - E[Y|X \in \xgp]$ in our notation.
+The decomposed statistical estimand reads $E[Y|X \in \xg] - E[Y|X \in \xgp]$ in our notation.
 It would be decomposed as $\sum_{j=1}^4 d_j(a,g) - d_j(a,g')$ in our decomposition. $d_4(a,g) - d_4(a,g')$ is identical to the ``selection'' term in their equation (1).
 However, $d_j(a,g) - d_j(a,g')$ for $j \in \{1,2,3\}$ represent a different way to decompose the stratified experiment.
 We note that $d_1(a,g) - d_1(a,g')$ becomes the sum of their ``baseline'' component $\mu_0(\xg) - \mu_0(\xgp)$ and $e_{1} (\tau(\xg) - \tau(\xgp))$ in their setting, which is very similar to their ``effect'' component.
 The latter uses $e_{1}(\xg)$ instead of $e_{1}$ to weight the effect difference.
 While our decomposition does not separate the baseline term, their decomposition does not differentiate between average and group targeting.
-A hybrid decomposition based on ours with additionally separated baseline term could therefore be an interesting - because more detailed - alternative to the decomposition in \citeA{Yu2025NonparametricDisparities}.
+A hybrid decomposition-based on ours with additionally separated baseline term could therefore be a more detailed alternative to the decomposition in \citeA{Yu2025NonparametricDisparities}.

-In summary, the methodology to analyze heterogeneity estimands in this paper can also be applied to simpler estimands discussed in the literature.
+In summary, the double aggregation framework to analyze heterogeneity estimands in this paper can also be applied to simpler estimands discussed in the literature.
 This might be interesting on its own in the context of these papers.
 However, we focus here on its use to decompose heterogeneity estimands.
-Finally, we note that $\delta_0 + \delta_1$ recovers the random average treatment effect introduced by \citeA{Heiler2021EffectTreatments}, while their $\Delta$ is now decomposed in different components depending on the statistical estimand.
+Finally, we note that $\delta_0 + \delta_1$ recovers the random average treatment effect introduced by \citeA{Heiler2021EffectTreatments}, while their $\Delta$ is now decomposed into different components depending on the statistical estimand.